TuanHungVU1202/Java-Ecommerce/README.md

 - Divide by page/function

 ## **Implemented features** - Update when change
-- Register new user, save to DB
+- Register new user, save to DB with encrypted password
 - JWT authen
 - Log in
 - Models for Products, Cart and Profile